Ceudan/Car-Racing/README.md

 ![Graph of Beta Distribution](images/Beta_Distribution.png)

-## Methods
-To reduce required training, we need to simplify the learnable relationship.
-We accomplished this by simplifying the input image, using a novel technique to extract speed information, and reducing the action space by deterministically controlling speed (agent need only control direction).
-### Data Processing
+## Data Processing
 First, we greyscale and clip regions of the input that have low correlations to performance or are overly complex.
 This increases training efficiency by focusing more compute on key areas.
 Second, we extract speed information by summing the pixels of the speed bar and normalizing.
 Extracting speed this way is more computationally efficient that passing stacked consecutive frames to the CNN as done by others.
 However information is lost since speed magnitude precision is limited by image resolution.
 |                      | Raw Data                    | Processed                     |
 |----------------------|-----------------------------|-------------------------------|
 | Image Simplification | ![](images/unprocessed.png)<br/> &nbsp; &nbsp; &nbsp; (96,96,3) | ![](images/postprocessed.png)<br/> &nbsp; &nbsp; &nbsp; (84,96,1) |
 | Speed Extraction     | ![](images/speed_bar.png)   |speed magnitude ∈ {0,1,2,3,4,5} |

+We also limited the quantity of poor training data by terminating episodes once a 0.1 second interval is spent on the grass and return a -100 reward.

+## Methods
+### Double Deep Q Networks
-### Action Space
+#### Action Space
+We reduced the action space by deterministically controlling speed (agent need only control direction).This greatly simplified the learnable relationship allowing for lower training requirements.

 |          | Steering Angle | Throttle                                        | Brake   |
 |----------|----------------|-------------------------------------------------|---------|
 | Standard | ∈ [-1,1]       | ∈ [0,1]                                         | ∈ [0,1] |
 | Modified | ∈ {-0.3,0,0.3}   | = 0.1 if speed<threshold<br/> &nbsp; &nbsp; &nbsp; 0 if speed>=threshold  | = 0     |

-### Reward Shaping
-To prevent the accumulation of poor quality experiences, we terminate episodes once a 0.1 second interval is spent on the grass and return a -100 reward.
-This relatively high negative reward should make the model focus on simply staying on track (since speed is fixed).
-## Model Architecture
+#### Training Setup
-DQN and PPO architectures were inspired by [[5]](https://github.com/jperod/AI-self-driving-race-car-Deep-Reinforcement-Learning/blob/master/SI_Final_Project.pdf) and [[6]](https://arxiv.org/pdf/2111.02202.pdf) respectively.
-Our models were likely overparamaterized since we reduced the action space and no longer pass in stacked frames.
+DQN architecture was inspired by [[5]](https://github.com/jperod/AI-self-driving-race-car-Deep-Reinforcement-Learning/blob/master/SI_Final_Project.pdf).
+Our model is likely overparamaterized since we reduced the action space and no longer pass in stacked frames.
 However we kept their structure for ease of comparison.
-### Double Deep Q Networks

 Input = preprocessed image<br/>Output = Q values of steering actions
 | Input Shape | Function                |
 |-------------|--------------------------------|